WHAT IS VIRTUAL MOBILITY COACH?

 Our work with elite athletes serves as the proving grounds for our methods.
 Most people don’t play professional sports.
 But if our methods help athletes at the highest levels, they can work for anyone.

-Daily Mobility Exercises by Dr. Kelly Starrett › Forums › General › Splits as Diagnostic Tool (Daily Rx 4/13/15)
+The Ready State: Mobility Training with Dr. Kelly Starrett › Forums › General › Splits as Diagnostic Tool (Daily Rx 4/13/15)

 I’ve been working on the split position Kelly used in yesterday’s (April 13) Daily Rx and noticed a couple of things.